notaryproject/notation/specs/commandline/sign.md

   notation sign [flags] <reference>

 Flags:
-      --config-file path         optional path of image config file.
-Should only be used with flag --use-image-manifest -e, --expiry duration          optional expiry that provides a "best by use" time for the artifact.
+  -e, --expiry duration          optional expiry that provides a "best by use" time for the artifact.
 The duration is specified in minutes(m) and/or hours(h).
 For example: 12h, 30m, 3h20m
   -h, --help                     help for sign
   -k, --key string               signing key name, for a key previously added to notation's key list.